April 01, 2017

 Attendees captured favorite tour moments by participating in an Instagram contest.
 Winners were Ali Grace Eiland of Pike County, Jordyn Upchurch of Clay County and Dodd.

-Saturday evening, young farmers bid on Yeti coolers, jewelry, picnic tables, tools and more to raise more than $10,000 during a live auction benefiting the AFAF.
+Saturday evening, young farmers bid on Yeti coolers, jewelry, picnic tables, tools and more to raise $10,765 during a live auction benefiting the AFAF.

-Preliminaries for the 2017 Outstanding Young Farm Family contest were held during the conference with finalists announced at the closing banquet.
-Ben and Jessica Johnson of Fyffe in DeKalb County, Beth Hornsby of Auburn in Lee County and Eric and Carrly Lovvorn of Heflin in Cleburne County will compete later this year for more than $60,000 in prizes.
-The overall winner will be announced at the Federation’s Commodity Conference in Birmingham Aug.
+Preliminaries for the 2017 Outstanding Young Farm Family (OYFF) contest were held during the conference.
+Finalists and their respective commodities were announced at the closing banquet.
+They are Ben and Jessica Johnson of Fyffe in DeKalb County, Soybean Division winner; Beth Hornsby of Auburn in Lee County, Horticulture Division winner; and Eric and Carrly Lovvorn of Heflin in Cleburne County, Poultry Division winner.
+Finalists will compete later this year for over $60,000 in prizes.
+The overall winner will be announced at the Federation’s Commodity Producers Conference in Birmingham Aug.
 5.

-Commodity division winners who competed in the OYFF contest were Justin Hill of Eastaboga in Calhoun County, Bee & Honey; Josh and Amanda Slaughter of Harpersville in Shelby County, Beef; Elizabeth Hornsby of Auburn in Lee County, Horticulture; Jonathan and Sara Sanders of Roeton in Coffee County, Peanuts; Eric and Carrly Lovvorn of Heflin in Cleburne County, Poultry; Ben and Jessica Johnson of Fyffe in DeKalb County, Soybeans; and Barret Stephenson of Eufaula in Barbour County, Meat Goat & Sheep.
+Other commodity division winners who competed in the OYFF contest were Justin Hill of Eastaboga in Calhoun County, Bee & Honey; Josh and Amanda Slaughter of Harpersville in Shelby County, Beef; Jonathan and Sara Sanders of Roeton in Coffee County, Peanut; and Barret Stephenson of Eufaula in Barbour County, Meat Goat & Sheep.